We are closed on Nov 22 from Noon to 3PM for the Company Thanksgiving Celebration.

 2. Craft Homemade Soap

-making soap from cooking oil fat
+making homemade soap out of old cooking oil

 This one's a fun DIY project.